AgyLuczak/MUM-S-TO-DO-LIST/README.md

 - **Landing Page**

 The landing page serves as the first point of interaction for users, aimed at providing them with a clear understanding of what the app offers and how it can benefit them in their daily lives.
 The page starts with a welcoming and personalized heading, "Hi there, Super Mum!", immediately resonating with the target audience.
-Under the heading the page contains a card with a hero iage and a welcome message, The image shows a mum portrayed as a superhero holding a to-do-list.
-It recognizes and celebrates the multifaceted roles and strengths of mothers.
+Under the heading the page contains a card with a hero image and a welcome message.
+The image shows a mum portrayed as a superhero holding a to-do-list.
 There are two versions of the welcome message – one for large screens and another for smaller displays.

 ![welcome-large](./docs/landing_page_lg.png)